-Central purchasing may be created for the purpose of awarding bids, leasing or acquiring goods or services, or executing framework agreements and centralising the procurement of several entities.
-Central purchasing shall comply with the rules applicable to each contracting authority.
+Central purchasing may be created for the purpose, among others, of awarding bids, leasing or acquiring goods or services, or executing framework agreements and centralising the procurement of several entities.
+Central purchasing must comply with the rules applicable to each contracting authority.
 Procurement through central purchasing is purely optional.

-The PCC also sets forth the special proceedings instruments, which include concept tenders; dynamic acquisition systems intended to execute contracts for the acquisition or lease of goods or for the acquisition of services of current use by means of a totally electronic system; and qualification systems.
-The latter may only be adopted in the context of executing contracts designed for activities in the special utilities sectors.
+The PCC also sets forth the special proceedings instruments, which include:

+- a concept tenders; - dynamic acquisition systems intended to execute contracts for the acquisition or lease of goods or services of current use and public works contracts with a reduced complexity, by means of a totally electronic system; - c qualification systems, which may only be adopted in the context of executing contracts designed for activities in the special utilities sectors; - d specific rules for the alienation of movable property; and - specific rules for the acquisition of social services, or health and administrative services in the social, educational and medical areas.